-Continued discussions on resolution of outstanding issues for the Design-Build (DB) contract, review of key actions from weekly schedule review meetings, the progression of the PG&E interconnections design and substations improvement status, including interface with VTA on the design of TPS-2 interconnection into PG&E's FMC Substation, key interface points (foundation installation, signal design, etc.) between the PCEP and other major Peninsula Corridor Joint Powers Board (JPB) projects such as South San Francisco Station Project and 25th Avenue Grade Separation, the utility relocation status, status of the Tunnel Modification construction, updates of the SCADA project, updates on DB and program schedule, including key foundation and traction power facility milestones, upcoming changes to the contract in preparation for the Change Management Board (CMB), specific contract change orders that require technical review and input, coordination with key third parties on design review and permitting for the project, and critical open items such as contractor Requests for Information, Requests for Change, submittals and potential contract changes.
+Continued discussions on resolution of outstanding issues for the Design-Build (DB) contract such as grade crossing designs and foundation installation sequencing, review of key actions from weekly Balfour Beatty progress meetings, the progression of the PG&E interconnections design and substations improvement status, including interface with VTA on the design of TPS-2 interconnection into PG&E's FMC Substation, key interface points (foundation installation, signal design, etc.) between the PCEP and other major Peninsula Corridor Joint Powers Board (JPB) projects such as South San Francisco Station Project and 25th Avenue Grade Separation, the utility relocation status, status of the Tunnel Modification construction and key project issues, updates of the SCADA project, updates on DB and program schedule, including key foundation and traction power facility milestones, updates on PG&E Infrastructure buildout and power quality study, upcoming changes to the contract in preparation for the Change Management Board (CMB), specific contract change orders that require technical review and input, and coordination with key third parties on design review and permitting for the project.